-Full-year (120 credits at NQF level 8) Entrance
+Full-year (120 credits at NQF level 8) Entrance requirements: BMus 3

 Course description: The Honours course is completed in the fourth year of study.
-Students must complete five papers or their equivalent in credit points (5).
-Subject to student preferences and the availability of staff, the topics for the papers are selected from the following:
+Students must complete five papers or the equivalent of 120 credits.
+Subject to student preferences and the availability of staff, the topics for the papers are selected from the list below.